Former Kent & England bowler Alan Igglesden, affectionately known as Iggy, died on 1 November 2021, aged 57, after a long battle with brain cancer.

 Since then, there’s also been the arrival of their daughter Beth to celebrate during which time Iggy’s brain function continued to improve and he got his driving licence back.

-However, in January 2015, the brain tumour showed signs of activity resulting in another bout of chemotherapy for six months – which meant the driving licence was rescinded and I missed my trips in his company hurtling around the Yorkshire Dales in his nippy sports car.
+However, in January 2015, the brain tumour showed signs of activity resulting in another bout of chemotherapy for six months – which meant the driving licence was rescinded.

 Consequently, he joined a drug trial with Care Oncology Clinic in London who are repurposing drugs for cancer patients.

-There was stability to be thankful for in the following 18 months but the tail-end of 2016 has seen renewed growth of Iggy’s tumour.
+There was stability to be thankful for in the following 18 months but the tail-end of 2016 saw renewed growth of Iggy’s tumour.